ermo/abireport-rs/DESIGN_NOTES.md

 In particular, the `AbiCapture` struct contains lists of both exported and imported symbols from the .dynsym section and its associated string table.

+Most likely, the AbiCapture data will live as separate files and be indexed separately on the binary vessel repo side, because they are ABI artefacts and therefore outputs from the recipe + build profile (and its associated build-time `system-model`).

 [1]: "Essential" means "necessary and sufficient information for the purpose of our desired analysis capability".